justuswilhelm/personal-website/blog/2015/11/15/Analyzing Consumer Complaints with Pandas and Python 3.md

 in which state of the US it happened and finally time and date.

 ## Extracting Information
-What interests me the most, is in which hour of the day most robocalls are being placed at consumer's homes.
-First, let's create a Series from the 'Time of Issue' column.
+Now, in order to retrieve the time of day when the unwanted robocall was received, we need to take a closer look at the `Time of Issue` column.

 ```python
 s['Time of Issue']